Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 ### Note on time dimensions and `metric_time`

-You will notice that in the list of dimensions for all metrics, there is a dimension called `metric_time`. `Metric_time` is a reserved keyword for aggregation time dimensions.
+You will notice that in the list of dimensions for all metrics, there is a dimension called `metric_time`. `Metric_time` is a reserved keyword for any metric's default aggregation time dimension.
 For any time-series metric, the `metric_time` keyword should always be available for use in queries.
 This is a common dimension across *all* metrics in a semantic graph.

 You can look at a single metric or hundreds of metrics, and if you group by `metric_time`, it will always give you the correct time series.